Starry-AXQG/Context-Menu-Icons/README.md

 ![image](https://github.com/user-attachments/assets/0e939644-34fc-4284-b0de-3c062be2bf3a)
 ![PixPin_2025-06-02_22-10-27](https://github.com/user-attachments/assets/2b86b4cf-d868-46fc-b438-305c4f3537c5)
 ![PixPin_2025-06-02_22-09-48](https://github.com/user-attachments/assets/c0461249-4f38-46da-bb25-62f3568a943d)

- Some preview images of display effects, 和 all the menus have been correctly mapped with icons:
+ Some preview images of display effects, 和 all the menus have been correctly mapped with icons

 ## Important reminder: This mod is only for users who want to bring back the context menu icons but do not want to install [Nebula](https://github.com/JustAdumbPrsn/Zen-Nebula).
 I have already integrated this mod into Nebula.
 Therefore, if you have already installed and are using [Nebula](https://github.com/JustAdumbPrsn/Zen-Nebula), you do not need to install this mod.
 (Personally, I recommend that you give Nebula a try. :) )
 # 🚀 Announcement: